pesto-students/exercises-batch-8/README.md

 **1) Why should we write tests?**

+Tests help ensure the quality of code.
+They also serve as a kind of documentation for the code by providing explanations and sample usages.
+We should write tests as it helps improve the code.

 **2) How much code coverage is required?
 Comment.**

+The optimal Code coverage depends on various factors including the age of the project, number of developers involved, etc. Writing good tests must be given more priority than achieving any fixed % of coverage.
+Conventions suggest >80% code coverage as a minimum requirement.

 **3) What kind of test is this?
 Explain your choice of answer.**
   #### Options:
-  - End to end (E2E)
+  - [ ] End to end (E2E)
-  - Integration
+  - [x] Integration
-  - Unit
+  - [ ] Unit

       ```js
         var request = require('supertest');